MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 Although we removed `mid` in the `project` operation, we still need it if we want the chart to display the states in that order.

-Strictly speaking, `render` is a feature of the client rather than part of the query language.
+`Render` is a feature of the client rather than part of the query language.
 Still, it's integrated into the language, and it's useful for envisioning your results.

 ## Timecharts